 Consumers don’t get the full value of the entourage effect because the extract is stripped down to only CBD.
 Isolate, though, may be especially useful for those who require high doses of CBD, are susceptible to psychoactive effects or are concerned with drug tests.

 CBD Isolate ideal for:

 - Those sensitive to the taste of cannabis and other strong flavors.

 - Those sensitive to strong smells.

 - Those who are regularly drug tested.

 For various medical and mood conditions, these three extracts are widely used.
-Chronic pain, anxiety, obesity, fertility issues, bone conditions, stomach complications, insomnia, and many more are all part of this.
+Obesity, fertility issues, bone conditions, stomach complications, insomnia, and many more are all part of this.